Whytey/moebot-hass-integration/README.md

 Provides the following:

-- Presents a Vacuum component for control of your MoeBot (actual control not yet implemented).
+- Presents a Vacuum component for control of your MoeBot.
-- Further controls to manage whether the MoeBot continues to mow during rain
+- Further controls to manage whether the MoeBot continues to mow during rain and how long to mow for.
 - Sensors to monitor the working state, errors and battery level of the MoeBot

 <img src="https://raw.githubusercontent.com/WhyTey/pymoebot-hass-integration/master/images/device-settings.png">